9001/copyparty/README.md

 * firefox refuses to connect over https, saying "Secure Connection Failed" or "SEC_ERROR_BAD_SIGNATURE", but the usual button to "Accept the Risk and Continue" is not shown
   * firefox has corrupted its certstore; fix this by exiting firefox, then find and delete the file named `cert9.db` somewhere in your firefox profile folder

+* copyparty seems to think I am using http, even though the URL is https
+  * your reverse-proxy is not sending the `X-Forwarded-Proto: https` header; this could be because your reverse-proxy itself is confused.
+Ensure that none of the intermediates (such as cloudflare) are terminating https before the traffic hits your entrypoint

 * i want to learn python and/or programming and am considering looking at the copyparty source code in that occasion
   * ```bash